saidlagauit/JournoWeb/README.md

 ## Contribution

 If you'd like to contribute to the development of JournoWeb, feel free to submit pull requests or open issues on the project repository.
 Your contributions are highly appreciated!

-## License

-JournoWeb is open-source software released under the [MIT license](https://opensource.org/licenses/MIT).

-## Acknowledgements

-JournoWeb was inspired by the need for a user-friendly platform for journalists and article writers to publish their work effectively.
-It incorporates various technologies and libraries to deliver a seamless experience for users.